one-nora/InEditorPlay/Rude4/README.md

 # Tips
 * Set the FirstRoom tag to EditorOnly so it doesnt export
 * To set the difficulty before playing (or while playing, both work), you can go to Rude->Play mode->Set player preferences, and click on the difficulty you want
-* Steam integration and discord integration are added with this package, they are disabled by default and can be enabled via Rude->Play mode->Set player preferences
+* This works with steam, although steam integration is disabled by default and can be enabled via Rude->Play mode->Set player preferences

 # Known issues
 * Trams continue even after the player gets off (this is intentional otherwise the tram simulation doesnt work)
+* Custom scripts that use harmony patching dont work
 * Blood splatters dont appear on surfaces
 * Outlines dont work
 * UI Elements look black